 President Biden’s America Jobs Plan includes the following proposals:

 President Biden’s plan also calls for targeted investment tax credits and production tax credits for clean energy generation and storage.
 He also is proposing to expand the current Section 45Q tax credit for carbon capture and sequestration.

-The President’s proposals include extending tax incentives for domestic manufacturing like the Section 48C tax credit for advanced manufacturing facilities.
+Additionally, the President’s proposals include extending tax incentives for domestic manufacturing like the Section 48C tax credit for advanced manufacturing facilities.
 He also proposes to provide an expanded tax credit for businesses that provide workplace childcare facilities.

-Companies should be evaluating and modeling the potential effect of President Biden’s infrastructure and tax increase proposals, and should be communicating with policy makers about how specific proposals may affect their employees, job creation, and investments in the United States.
+Companies should be evaluating and modeling the potential effect of President Biden’s infrastructure and tax increase proposals, and should be communicating with policy makers about how specific proposals may affect their employees, job creation and investments in the United States.

 For the White House summary of President Biden’s American Jobs Plan and the Made in America Tax Plan, click here.